FuelLabs/fuel-specs/src/protocol/tx-validity.md

 In order for a coinbase transaction to be valid:

 1. It must be a [Mint](../tx-format/transaction.md#TransactionMint) transaction.
-1. The coinbase transaction must be the first transaction within a block, even if there are no other transactions in the block and the fee is zero.
+1. The coinbase transaction must be the last transaction within a block, even if there are no other transactions in the block and the fee is zero.
 1. The `mintAmount` doesn't exceed the total amount of fees processed from all other transactions within the same block.
 1. The `mintAssetId` matches the `asset_id` that fees are paid in (`asset_id == 0`).
-1. the `gasPrice`, where relevant is assumed to be zero.

-A [Mint](../tx-format/transaction.md#TransactionMint) transaction is only valid within the context of these coinbase validity rules.

-Fee burning mechanisms are supported.
-The block creator may use a lower `mintAmount` than the total amount of fees paid within the block, leaving the excess fees forever unclaimed.

-The [Mint](../tx-format/transaction.md#TransactionMint) transaction type flexibly allows the block creator to decide how fees should be collected.
-For example, consider that a threshold amount exists for a UTXO to be considered non-spendable dust.
-If the coinbase amount is below this threshold, the block creator could use a script to transfer the amount into a contract balance.
-After the contract balance is high enough, the block creator would sweep the balance out as spendable coin UTXOs.
-If the coinbase amount is above this threshold, the block creator may use [OutputType.Coin](../tx-format/output.md#outputcoin) to avoid extra steps.
+The minted amount of the coinbase transaction intrinsically increases the balance corresponding to the `inputContract`.
+This means the balance of `mintAssetId` is directly increased by `mintAmount` on the input contract, without requiring any VM execution.
+Compared to coin outputs, intrinsically increasing a contract balance to collect coinbase amounts prevents the accumulation of dust during low-usage periods.